drivr-old/dd-common/README.md

 ## Demo

-Do you want to see directives in action?
+Do you want to see these modules in action?
 Visit http://clickataxi.github.io/dd-common/!

 ## Installation